<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=837991447379849&amp;ev=PageView&amp;noscript=1">

 Rather, you’d need to invest in technology such as electronic logging devices (ELDs), dash cams, smart route planning, and other improved fleet management costs.

-Potential Privacy Violation
+#3 Potential Privacy Violations

 A lot of companies let employees use fleet vehicles outside business hours.